Presentation

 #> [1] FALSE

-# Penmarch is under the RNU and therefore has a document of urbanism
+# Penmarch isn't under the RNU and therefore has a document of urbanism

 is_rnu$is_rnu